-The Arts and Cultural Leadership (ACL) program is a program at the University of Minnesota serving the needs of professionals in the arts and cultural communities.
+The Arts and Cultural Leadership (ACL) program at the University of Minnesota serves the needs of professionals in the arts and cultural communities.
 The ACL program develops students’ leadership capacity by utilizing their work, advocacy, and volunteer experience in the arts and cultural sectors.
 The program features faculty who are practitioners and leaders in the field that present coursework and projects that provide hands-on, practical experience.
 Required curricula blended with flexible electives allow students to build a program focused around their strengths, experiences, and professional goals.

 Minnesota's arts, culture, and philanthropic communities are among the most highly regarded in the U.S. Support for artists is unparalleled.
 Nationally and internationally recognized and innovative nonprofits of all sizes and genres, as well as community based organizations representing a wide spectrum of interests, are abundant.
 The backdrop for learning and engaging is exceptional.

 ACL students and graduates are leaders.
 They’re entrepreneurs, changemakers, thought-leaders, and innovators within organizations and communities.
-They are the forefront and next generation of arts and cultural leaders.
+They are the forefront and next generation of arts and cultural leaders

 Students complete 18 credits of required Arts & Cultural Leadership core coursework and 12 credits of electives.